Search

 Ask why

-If you feel your idea is being dismissed, ask what your manager’s genuine perceptions are.
-Ask why they are saying no at this time.
-Your manager may actually have a good reason for holding off on the project.
-Remember that they may be privy to confidential organizational details that you are not (for example, a major campaign coming up, loss of funding, a new initiative that will require a lot of time and manpower).
+If you feel your idea is being dismissed, ask what your manager’s genuine perceptions are—they may actually have a good reason for holding off on the project.
+Remember that they may be privy to confidential organizational details that you are not (for example, a major campaign coming up, loss of funding, a new initiative that will require a lot of time and manpower, etc.).
 One of these may mean that your project will not have the resources you thought it would.
-It may be a matter of “now is not the right time” rather than your project never getting started.

 Share the research

 Without belaboring your point, share a few statistics that are in favor of cross-departmental teams.
-Mention case studies that illustrate organizations like yours who have used collaborative teams successfully and what they were able to accomplish as a result.
+Mention case studies that illustrate organizations like yours that have used collaborative teams successfully, and what they were able to accomplish as a result.

 It’s not your manager, it’s their manager

-Perhaps your manager loves your idea but anticipates (or has already received) pushback from their own manager or other organization leaders.
-If you think your manager won’t get buy-in from his manager, ask what supporting details they need to feel confident in making the case.
-Be factual, informative, and helpful when building your case.
+Perhaps your manager loves the idea but anticipates (or has already received) pushback from their own manager or other organization leaders.
+If you think your manager won’t get buy-in from their manager, ask what supporting details they need to feel confident in making the case.

 Ask to visit your idea in the future